Transpersonal psychology: Origins

-In 1968 Abraham Maslow was among the people who announced transpersonal psychology as a "fourth force" in psychology, in order to separate it from Humanistic psychology.
-Early use of the term "transpersonal" can also be credited to Stanislav Grof and Anthony Sutich.
-At this time, in 1967–68, Maslow was in close dialogue with both Grof and Sutich regarding the name and orientation of the new field.
-According to Powers the term "transpersonal" starts to show up in academic journals from 1970 onwards.
+Early use of the term "transpersonal" can also be credited to Stanislav Grof and Anthony Sutich, who were dissatisfied with the humanistic psychology movement and included spirituality in their new framework.
+In 1967 to 1968, Abraham Maslow was in close dialogue with both Grof and Sutich regarding the name and orientation of the new field, later describing transpersonal psychology as a "fourth force" in psychology.